vanelsberg/AndroidAPSdocs/docs/EN/Maintenance/ExportImportSettings.md

 manually or (preferred) through automation**.
 Also, make sure to make a note of your AndroidAPS master password and to backup your settings files by copying them off your phone to for instance a cloud storage location.

-**Note that exported settings will be encrypted with your AndroidAPS master password: without the master password used for exporting you will be unable to import the settings file!**
+**Note: The exported settings will be encrypted with your AndroidAPS master password: without the master password used for exporting you will be unable to import the settings file!**

 ### Exporting or importing settings: ###